Glasgow Coma Scale Webinar

 BANN wants to recognise the exceptional work of Neuroscience Nurses from across the UK and Ireland.
 The selection criteria are based on the joint values of the DAISY Foundation and BANN, the winner will be selected by the BANN executive and will be presented at the 2026 Autumn conference.

-Applications for nominations are open until 30th April 2026
+Applications for nominations are now closed

-For more information and to nominate your Extraordinary Neuroscience Nurse click below
+For more information click below

 15th Quadrennial Congress of the European Association of Neuroscience Nurses May 5-7th 2027